 AP diversified its manufacturing interests during WWII in order to survive.
 Additionally, a loan of CHF 15,000 from the local chamber of trade helped propel the marque through a troubled period.
 But better days were yet to come.
 The 1950s saw a resurgence in global optimism, and under the stewardship of Georges Golay, an accomplished businessman, the brand recovered.
 It was during this time that the Le Brassus manufacture was expanded.
 The brand still calls this location home today.

-As such, scouring the pre-owned market for one of these versatile pieces makes perfect sense.
+When searching for your first AP watch, scouring the pre-owned market makes perfect sense.
 There are a great many tempting models available but be warned; prices are somewhat daunting.
 However, Audemars Piguet is a brand with the reputation to back up the numbers.
 There are plenty of diverse options within the catalog that cater to the first-timer and the seasoned collector.
-Let’s look at some of the stand-out models from the most popular families in the current catalog.
+Let's look at some of the stand-out models from the most popular families in the current catalog.

 Audemars Piguet Royal Oak “Jumbo” Extra-Thin Reference 15202ST.OO.1240ST.01